kananniftiyev/CloudCourier/frontend/README.md

 - ✅ **File Upload History UI:** A user-friendly interface to track and manage your uploaded files, keeping you in control of your data.

 Explore these remarkable features to enhance your frontend project experience!

+## 🎨 UI Component Library

+**CloudShareX** is built with the help of the [Mui Joy UI](https://github.com/muijoy/mui-joy) component library.
+This library provides a rich set of UI components and styles that enhance the visual appeal and functionality of the project's user interface.

+Some of the key benefits of using Mui Joy UI include:

+- ⚙️ A wide variety of pre-designed components for rapid development.
+- 🎨 Consistent and modern design elements to create a polished user experience.
+- 🛠️ Customization options to tailor the UI to your project's specific needs.

 ## 🔧 Setup